 Children and young people are more at risk of exposure to inappropriate or criminal behaviour if they are unaware of the dangers.

 These dangers can include:

-- spending too much time online which can effect concentration, education, sleep and health
+- Spending too much time online which can affect concentration, education, sleep and health

 The SMART rules:

 SAFE - stay safe, don’t give out personal information